spxp/spxp-crypto/spxp-crypto-tools/README.md

 Extracts just the public key part from the connect keypair stored in `<keyPairFile>` and prints it as JWK object to standard out.
 The file `<keyPairFile>` remains unchanged.

+`$ SpxpCryptoTool encryptasymjson <fileToEncrypt> <publicKeyFile>` Encrypts `<fileToEncrypt>` with the public key of the connect keypair stored as JWK in `<publicKeyFile>` and prints the result as JWE object in JSON serialization to standard out.
+Note: Can only be used on text files in UTF-8 encoding.

+`$ SpxpCryptoTool decryptsymjson <fileToDecrypt> <keyPairFile>` Decrypts the JWE object in JSON serialization stored in `<fileToDecrypt>` with the private key of the connect keypair stored as JWK in `<keyPairFile>` and prints the result to standard out.

 `$ SpxpCryptoTool help`
 Prints a help screen.